MyLife-Services/mylife-maht/README.md

 ## About **Maht**

 _MyLife, Incorporated_'s **Maht** is an artificial intelligence (AI) project developed by MyLife Services.
-It uses `TensorFlow.js`, an open-source software library for machine learning, to create an animated agent that can interact with the board and other governing agents through natural language processing, baed on the private corporate annals and public information about _MyLife_, a technology in the _Human Remembrance Project (HRP)_ ecosystem.
+Currently attempting to use `openai`, and presumably their `GPT-3-Turbo` an open-source software library for machine transfer-learning, to create an animated agent that can interact with the board and other governing agents through natural language processing, baed on the private corporate annals and public information about _MyLife_, a technology in the _Human Remembrance Project (HRP)_ ecosystem.

 ## About **MyLife**